 Pros and Cons of SBA CAPLines

 It’s important to keep in mind that there is some variation between the four SBA CAPLine options.
-Still, they all aim to provide you with a fixed or revolving line of credit to help you meet short-term working capital needs.
+Still, the SBA aims to provide you with a fixed or revolving line of credit to help you meet short-term working capital needs.
 So, while we’ll be referring to the various options as a group, this article will provide an overview of the pros and cons of all SBA CAPLine options.

 As we previously mentioned, there are four types of SBA CAPLines.
 The main differences between the four types of SBA CAPLines have to do with eligibility requirements and the allowed uses of funds.
 This makes SBA CAPLines a flexible program that can work well for seasonal businesses, builders, contractors, and subcontractors.

 In addition, there’s a more standard line of credit available for any business with short-term working capital needs.
-Ultimately, regardless of your business’s industry, there’s a good chance that there’s an SBA CAPLine that will fit your needs.
+Ultimately, regardless of your business’s industry, there’s a good chance that there’s an SBA CAPLine that’s right for you.

 2. Relatively Low Interest Rates

-According to the SBA, the maximum interest rate for an SBA CAPLine is the same as it is for a regular 7(a) loan.
-While your rates may vary depending on the term and loan amount, the current rates for 7(a) loans fall between 6.75 and 9.25 percent.
+According to the SBA, the maximum interest rate for this financing option is the same as it is for a regular 7(a) loan.
+While your rates may vary depending on the term and small business loan amount, the current rates for 7(a) loans fall between 6.75 and 9.25 percent.

 For reference, if you shop around for a business line of credit, you’ll likely see most interest rates starting at a low of about 9 percent.
 Put simply, it’s going to be tough to find a line of credit with a lower interest rate than an SBA CAPLine.

-As far as lines of credit are concerned, SBA CAPLines have a relatively high borrowing limit of $5 million.
-This can give you greater flexibility to obtain the capital you need to grow your business.
+As far as lines of credit are concerned, this SBA financing product has a high borrowing limit of $5 million.
+This can give you greater flexibility to obtain the working capital you need to grow your business.
 However, keep in mind that the SBA will only guarantee your loan up to $3.75 million.
 That means, if you have a loan amount of $5 million, you’d be responsible for $1.25 million of that if you were to default.

-Even if you have strong credit and a proven track record, getting approved for an SBA CAPLine is going to be time-consuming and difficult.
+Even if you have strong credit score and a proven track record of business success, getting approved for an SBA CAPLine is going to be time-consuming and difficult.
 The eligibility requirements are the same for SBA CAPLines as they are for a standard 7(a) loan.
-Moreover, each CAPLine has different eligibility requirements.
+However, each CAPLine has different eligibility requirements.